-Yvo de Boer, KPMG’s Special Global Adviser on climate change said: “This award acknowledges KPMG’s goal to ’walk the talk’ and help clients turn the risks of climate change and resource constraint into opportunities.
-Opportunities that benefit not just businesses, but contribute to our communities and society.”
+Yvo de Boer, KPMG's Special Global Adviser on Climate change said: "This award acknowledges KPMG's goal to 'walk the talk' and help clients to turn the risks of climate change and resource constraints into opportunities.
+Opportunities that benefit not just businesses, but contribute to our communities and society."